smikhalevski/doubter/README.md

 # Transformations

-Shapes can transform values.
+Along with validation, shapes can transform values.
 Let's consider a shape that takes a string as an input and converts it to number:

 ```ts
 const shape = d.string().transform(parseFloat);